isabella232/azure-event-hub/README.md

 Since this is a spark streaming source, internally uses Azure Event Hub spark streaming [scala api](https://github.com/hdinsight/spark-eventhubs/blob/master/examples/src/main/scala/com/microsoft/spark/streaming/examples/receiverdstream/workloads/EventhubsEventCount.scala) to read events from all the partitions of event hub.

 Note that this plugin requires Java 8 Runtime Environment.
+This plugin is supported in both Spark1 and Spark2.

 Plugin Configuration
 ---------------------